Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Boot - Scrapped!.md

 ```

 ### CPU
-This section is quite important because it means that older generation CPU's will not be supported unless they support x86_64-V2 Extentions (SSE4 etc)
+This section is quite important because it means that older generation CPUs will not be supported unless they support x86_64-V2 Extentions (SSE4 etc)

 ```nasm TI="CPU-64-bit"
 mov rax, cr0